-It’s fair to say that Decentralized Finance (DeFi) takes the decentralized concept of blockchain and applies it to the world of finance.
-Build... has been one of the buzz terms of 2020, certainly in the world of crypto.
-DeFi tokens have been among the year’s best performing digital assets, with numerous seeing huge gains.
-But, crypto traders alike are still struggling to comprehend what DeFi is all about.
+It’s fair to say that DeFi was one of the biggest buzz words in 2020 and 2021, especially in the world of crypto.
+DeFi tokens at one point were the best performing digital assets, with numerous seeing huge gains.
+But, crypto traders and normal folks alike are still struggling to comprehend what DeFi is all about.

-Decentralized Finance (DeFi) is a financial service that uses cryptocurrencies that can be programmed through smart contracts to build exchanges, lending services, and insurance services without centralized authorities.
+Decentralized Finance (DeFi) is a financial service using cryptocurrencies that can be programmed through smart contracts to build exchanges, lending services, insurance services, and more without centralized authorities.

 Just like cryptocurrencies, DeFi takes away the need for a centralized entity.
 But the way it works remains baffling even for advanced traders.
 Read on to find out how DeFi works, and let’s decipher the truth if you can make money from DeFi?